Best Ways to Get Around Barcelona: The Ultimate Guide (2023)

 Getting to a new city is the first part of the vacation battle – the next trick is to find your way around it!
 And nowhere is that truer than Barcelona, with its sprawling neighborhoods that can quickly exhaust you if you don’t find out how to get from A to B ASAP.

-Fortunately, I’ve been able to spend a bunch of time in Barcelona exploring every nook and cranny of the city.
-And this has meant that I’m definitely well placed to let you know the best ways to get around Barcelona, to help you weave your way around this labyrinth of culture, gastronomy, and history.
+Fortunately, I live in Spain and so I’ve been able to spend a bunch of time in Barcelona exploring every nook and cranny of the city.
+And this has meant that I’m definitely well placed to let you know the best ways to get around Barcelona.

 Stick with me and you’ll be navigating Barcelona like a local in no time.
 Whether you’re an art lover, foodie, history buff, or all of the above, Barcelona is about to become your playground.